Chicago Blackhawks: Logo

 In 2019, the American Indian Center of Chicago ended all ties to the Chicago Blackhawks Foundation, stating they will no longer affiliate "with organizations that perpetuate stereotypes through the use of 'Indian' mascots."
 The AIC noted in its statement that they "previously held a relationship with the Chicago Blackhawks Foundation with the intention of educating the general public about American Indians and the use of logos and mascots.
 The AIC, along with members of the community have since decided to end this relationship" and stated that "going forward, AIC will have no professional ties with the Blackhawks, or any other organization that perpetuates harmful stereotypes."

 On July 7, 2020, the Blackhawks issued a press release to defend their team's name and logo.
 The team stated, "The Chicago Blackhawks name and logo symbolizes an important and historic person, Black Hawk of Illinois' Sac & Fox Nation, whose leadership and life has inspired generations of Native Americans, veterans and the public."
 The Blackhawks further stated they would "expand awareness" of Black Hawk and all Indigenous American contributions.
-The press release came after other American professional sports teams, including the Washington Redskins and Cleveland Indians, reevaluated their names and logos.
+The press release came after other American professional sports teams, including the Washington Redskins and Cleveland Indians, changed their names and logos.

 The National Congress of American Indians, The American Indian Center of Chicago, The Chi-Nations Youth Council and over 1,500 Native organizations and advocates from over 150 federally recognized tribes across the country, including members of the Sac and Fox Nation, support changing the team name and logo.
-Members of Black Hawk's family have also spoken out opposing the use of Black Hawk as a mascot and caricature logo.
+Members of Black Hawk's family, including April Holder (Sauk and Fox, Wichita, Tonkawa), a direct descendant of Black Hawk, have also spoken out calling on the team to change its name and logo and to stop profiting off Black Hawk's name, image, and legacy.